Voting Rules for Accurate Democracy Legislation Systems. fair-share rules Funding Projects.

 self-interest was bad morals; we know now that it is bad economics.”

-Most democracies have recognized the minority citizen's right to vote and the minority voter's right to representation.
-But even democracies that include Full Representation of minorities let only the legislative majority allocate funds.
-Minority needs are often underfunded or unmet.
-For too many people, representation does not lead to power.
+All democracies now recognize the minority citizen's right to vote․ And most recognize the minority voter's right to representation.
+But even with Fair Representation, only the majority may allocate funds.
+The needs of the minority parties are often ignored or underfunded.
+For many interest groups, winning seats does not lead to power.

 A project's funding may rise or fall abruptly when the majority shifts from one group to another.
-The project's administrators cannot manage efficiently on such roller-coaster budgets.
-Texas has a colossal example:
+Administrators cannot manage efficiently on such a budget roller-coaster.

 A Democratic Solution

-We should recognize the right to equal spending power for all council members.
-Fair-share Spending (FS) gives all reps or voters equal power to allocate discretionary funds.
-It recognizes their right to funds just as Full Rep. recognizes the voters' right to representation.
+We should recognize the right to equal spending power for all members.
+Fair-Share Voting (FSV) gives all reps or voters equal power to allocate discretionary funds.
+It recognizes their right to funds just as Proportional Representation (PR) recognizes the voters' right to representation.
+Both are forms of Proportional Voting.

 Fair-share allocation rules let geographic or other groups within a jurisdiction fund their own projects without new layers of taxes and administration.
 For example, in a city-wide vote, each neighborhood or interest group may fund a few school, park or road improvements.
 The city's taxes then pay for the projects as the School and Road Departments administer the contracts.
 Every neighborhood and interest group has its share of spending power; no one is shut out.
 This makes (hidden) empires less profitable.